ayeshasajid1034/Assignment_3/README.md

 ## CV

-# Hi 👋, I'm Ayesha Sajid
+# Hi, I'm Ayesha Sajid
 Enthusiastic and driven Computer Science graduate with a strong foundation in Artificial Intelligence, Machine Learning, Deep Learning, and Natural Language Processing, along with a passion for website development.
 Looking to leverage my skills in a professional setting to contribute to innovative projects and continuous learning.

 ---